Tartisan/MMDet3d-CenterPoint/README.md

 ## Model && Data

-The demo use the waymo data from Waymo Open Dataset.
+The demo used the custom dataset like KITTI.
 The onnx file can be converted by [onnx_tools](https://github.com/Tartisan/mmdetection3d/tree/master/tools/onnx_tools/centerpoint)

 ### Prerequisites